 When the volatility is zero (in other words the bell curve collapses to a line), the short rates are nothing more than the six month breakeven rates computed every six months that makes the original yield curve arbitrage free, which are also the six month forward rates.

-Forward Rate contracts do exist in the derivatives market, and BDT and other models can be used to price municipal SIFMA rate swaptions (options on LIBOR swaps) in that market.
+Forward Rate contracts do exist in the derivatives market, and option pricing models like BDT etc. can be used to price municipal SIFMA rate swaptions (options on LIBOR swaps) in that market, but it's hardly ever done.
+In part because the savings are PVed back at higher taxable LIBOR rates instead of low muni rates.

 Since refunding savings are generated after the call date some folks are reluctant to advance refund bonds preferring a wait and see strategy, believing the market will hold out until the call date.